-This particular Wild Card Day sees the Aces of New York City stalked by the evil Astronomer, whose plans had been defeated in the previous volume.
+This particular Wild Card Day sees the Aces of New York City stalked by the evil Astronomer, whose plans had been stopped in Aces High.
 Determined to get revenge on all the Aces who beat him, and Fortunato in particular, he and his minions Demise and Roulette stalk and kill several characters throughout the course of the book.

 - Fortunato and his vendetta against The Astronomer;